How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 In the case of large-scale treatments such as fumigation or a whole-house heat treatment, you may be required to vacate for a few days to a week or more.

-Be sure to get a timeframe if the answer to this is yes so you can ensure you, your family, and your pets (and houseplants) all have temporary lodgings.
+Be sure to get a timeframe if the answer to this is yes.
+You’ll need to ensure you, your family, and your pets (and houseplants) all have temporary lodgings.

 Question 2: Do we need to clear the house?

-In the case of fumigation, porous materials may need to be removed and anything left in the treatment area will need scrubbed down.
+In the case of fumigation, porous materials may need to be removed.
+Anything left in the treatment area will need scrubbed down.

-You may also wish to ask if the exterminator will help guide your family on how to inspect items for bed bugs or similar pests during the removal process so you aren’t accidentally sheltering the enemy.
+You may also wish to ask if the pest control professional will help guide your family on how to inspect items for bed bugs or similar pests.
+During the removal process, self-inspections can ensure you aren’t accidentally sheltering the enemy.

 Want to Let the Pros Handle It?